nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## Book

 ### Adding a book
-The execution of adding a book `addbook` is very similar to adding a reader `addreader` (refer to diagrams under Reader)
+The execution of adding a book `addbook` is very similar to adding a reader `addreader` (refer to diagrams under Reader#addbook)

 ### Deleting a book